-Lauren Dascalo Excited Fans & Rocks A Pink Thong In ‘The Jungle’
+Lauren Dascalo Excites Fans & Rocks A Pink Thong In ‘The Jungle’

 Lauren Dascalo put on a sexy display for her legion of 964,000-plus followers in the latest update that was added to her Instagram feed.
 The thong-clad photo was shared on her page on August 24, and it added even more heat to her already scorching feed.

-The image captured the model posed with her backside facing the camera.
-The sky above her was incredibly bright, and sunlight draped over Dascalo’s fit figure.
-A geotag in the update indicated that she was in Tulum, Mexico, where many models have been vacationing amid the COVID-19 pandemic.
+The image captured the model posed with her back to the camera.
+The sky above her was incredibly bright, and sunlight spilled over her fit figure.
+A geotag indicated that she was in Tulum, Mexico, where many models have been vacationing amid the COVID-19 pandemic.
 Gorgeous, tall trees surrounded the area in front of Lauren, and a few vines hung above her head.
 Lauren placed one hand on the wooden railing beside her and grabbed a leaf from the vine with the other.
 In the caption of the photo, she fittingly asked her audience to follow her to the jungle.

-Lauren ensured fans’ eyes were glued to her bombshell body as she slipped into a skimpy, two-piece set.
-On her upper-half, she sported a purple bra that boated thick straps that were worn over her muscular shoulders and arms, and its scooping back allowed her to flaunt her back.
+Lauren ensured fans’ eyes were glued to her bombshell body as she modeled a skimpy, two-piece set.
+On her upper half, she sported a purple crop top that boasted thick straps over her toned shoulders and arms, and a scooped back.
 She opted for a pair of mismatched bottoms that boasted a light pink hue that popped against her allover glow.

-The bottoms had thin straps that stretched over her hips while accentuating her tiny midsection and waist.
-The piece’s cheeky cut tucked into her backside and left her peachy posterior and muscular quads well on display.
-To go with the laid-back theme, Lauren went barefoot for the photo op and she pulled her long, blond locks back in a tight topknot that sat directly on the top of her head.
+The bottoms had thin straps that stretched over her hips while accentuating her trim midsection and waist.
+The piece’s cheeky cut tucked into her backside and left her peachy posterior and quads well on display.
+To go with the laid-back theme, Lauren went barefoot for the photo op, and she pulled her long, blond locks up in a tight topknot that sat directly on the top of her head.

 The model’s fans have not been shy about showing their affection for the skin-baring snap.
 More than 19,000 social media users have double-tapped the update, and 300-plus left compliments for Lauren.
-Several Instagrammers took time to let Lauren know that her body looks fantastic while countless others let her know that they are big fans.
+Several Instagrammers took time to let Lauren know that her body looks fantastic while countless others told her that they are big fans.

-“For the first time the surroundings are just as beautiful as you!!” one social media user exclaimed with the addition of a series of flames.
+“For the first time the surroundings are just as beautiful as you!!” one user exclaimed with the addition of a series of flames.

 “They got peaches in the jungle now?
 I will follow you to the ends of the earth,” a second fan chimed in.